flaf/miscellaneous/puppet/modules/pxeserver/README.md

 there is no warranty that the module works well.

-# Data binding

-The `dhcp_range` parameter is mandatory.
+# Parameters of the class `pxeserver::params`

+The `dhcp_confs` parameter is a hash with the structure above.
+The value of the `range` key is an array with this form `[ 'dhcp-ip-min', 'dhcpip-max', 'netmask' ]`.
+The netmask must be provided as an IP address (not an integer).
+The keys `'vlan1'`, `vlan13` above are the tags of the networks.
+The tag of a network is set in the configuration of dnsmasq with the instructions `dhcp-range` and used in the instructions `dhcp-option` etc. The default value of this parameter is `undef` so you must provide a value explicitly.

-The `ip_reservations` parameter is optional and its default value is `{}` (a empty hash), ie no IP reservation.
+The `ip_reservations` parameter must have the structure above but can be the empty hash `{}` which its default value, ie no IP reservation.

-The other parameters are optional and the module will try to get smart default values from the data binding mechanism from other modules.

-* The default value of `dhcp_dns_servers` and `dhcp_gateway`
-are retrieved from the data binding mechanism of the `flaf-network` module.

-* The default value of `puppet_collection` and `pinning_puppet_version`
-are retrieved from the data binding mechanism of the `flaf-repository` module.

-* The default value of `puppet_server` and `puppet_ca_server`
-are retrieved from the data binding mechanism of the `flaf-puppetagent` module.

-See the code of `./function/data.pp` for more details.
+The remaining parameters concerned Puppet and, for each, the default value is `undef` and you must provide a value.
+Indeed, the PXE server provides installation where the puppet-agent package is automatically installed with a specific version.
+All these parameters are clear.
+Just a remark concerning the parameter `puppet_apt_key`.
+This parameter must be any url where the APT key of Puppetlabs will be downloaded via wget during the PXE installation.

 # How to add a custom PXE entry

-You have to modify the file `manifest/conf.pp` and add an entry in the hash `pxe_entries`:
+You have to modify the file `manifest/manifests/params.pp` and add an entry in the hash `pxe_entries`:

 ```puppet
   $pxe_entries = {